VISEONIO/VISEONIO/README.md

 ## Overview

 VISEON revolutionises how businesses approach search engine optimisation and web discovery through advanced AI-powered automation.
-Our platform provides intelligent, data-driven knowledge graph metadata 'SEO' solutions that adapt to the frameworks of the ever-changing digital landscape.
+Our platform provides intelligent, data-driven knowledge graph metadata 'SEO' solutions that adapt to the frameworks of the ever-changing digital landscape, including for Agentic Commerce.
 Providing audit and compliance capability.

 ## Key Features